helifax/OGL-3DVision-Wrapper/README.md

 # OGL-3DVision-Wrapper
 OpenGL Wrapper to enable 3D Vision Support under Windows

+This is a now OLD version of the code, that I decided to make Open Source.
+The latest version of the wrapper is Closed Source unfortunately.

 -------------------
 For latest BUILD and DOCUMENTATION go to: http://3dsurroundgaming.com/OGL3DVision.html
 -------------------